 What is the difference between court-ordered mediation and private mediation?

 Court-ordered mediation is just that: mediation that court requires as a part of a divorce proceeding.
 Some states have “mandatory mediation” for custody or visitation issues.
-Usually there no fee or low fee for court ordered mediation, however, these mediators are supplied by the court, mediation is time limited, and may only address limited issues related to children.
+Usually there is no fee or a low fee for court ordered mediation, however, these mediators are supplied by the court, mediation is time limited, and may only address limited issues related to children.
 Court ordered mediation may not be confidential.